 }

-We are setting the title, colors and icon for the app.
-AppIcon.ico is an icon file (format .ico) added to the root folder to the project as content.
+We are setting the title, colors, and icon for the app.
+AppIcon.ico is an icon file (format .ico) added to the root folder of the project as content.

 SetTitleBarColors will set the title bar colors: